 Biopsy of Genital Warts (Human Papillomavirus)

 Your doctor may take a sample, or biopsy, of abnormal tissue.
 The majority of warts do not require a biopsy.
-But a biopsy may be taken if genital warts cannot be easily identified with a physical examination or during a gynecology exam with a lighted magnifying instrument (colposcopy).
-A microscopic exam on the biopsied tissue can help your doctor determine whether human papillomavirus (HPV) is present.
+But a biopsy may be taken if genital warts cannot be easily identified with a physical exam or during a gynecology exam with a lighted magnifying instrument (colposcopy).
+A microscopic exam on the biopsied tissue can help your doctor find out whether human papillomavirus (HPV) is present.

 There usually are no complications after a biopsy.